 How many days to stay in the Balearic Islands?

-Continue reading for information on how to get to the Balearic Islands, how to plan your island-hopping vacation, and what to do.
+Continue reading for information on how to get to the Balearic Islands, how to plan your island-hopping vacation and what to do during your holidays.

 Island hopping and ferry travel in the Balearic Islands